-At the heart of all of these efforts is a focus on equity, which is defined as "a fair and just opportunity for all to achieve good health and well-being" (de Beaumont Foundation, 2022).
+As noted in the 10 Essential Public Health Services graphic above from the APHA (2023), a focus on equity is at the heart of all these efforts.
+Equity is defined as "a fair and just opportunity for all to achieve good health and well-being" (de Beaumont Foundation, 2022).

-If you have questions or comments regarding our services or our website, please feel free to email us at [email protected] or you can mail your correspondence to the Scott County Health Department, 600 W. 4th St., Davenport, Iowa 52801.
+If you have questions or comments regarding SCHD's services or website, please feel free to email [email protected], or call 563-326-8618.
+You can also mail your correspondence to Scott County Health Department, 600 W. 4th St., Davenport, Iowa 52801.